Electric cars are much cheaper to run than traditional cars and help you go green at the same time

 - Maintain access to city centre roads – greater restrictions on diesel/petrol cars are inevitable.

-- Zero emissions – no environmental pollution, e.g. particulates or greenhouse gases.
+- Zero emissions – no environmental pollution while driving, no particulates or greenhouse gases.

 - The latest in-car technology – EVs often showcase the very latest automotive advances.